phanxuanphucnd/arizona-nlu/README.md

 # Arizona

-A l Jointly Models Intent classification and Named Entities Recognition
+A Jointly Models Intent classification and Named Entities Recognition